pmgbergen/porepy-tests/README.md

 # porepy-tests

 This repository contains a collection of files that are necessary to run automated system-level tests for [porepy](https://github.com/pmgbergen/porepy).
-The tests are run using [Jenkins](https://www.jenkins.io) in a local server.
+The tests are run periodically via [Jenkins](https://www.jenkins.io) in a local server.

 The repository contains two types of system-level tests:
 * Functional tests